pinardemetci/pinardemetci.github.io/updates.md

  </tr>
  <tr>
   <td class='col-md-3'><strong>3 Dec 2025</strong></td>
-  <td>We <strong>co-presented a poster</strong> on our work-in progress  <a href="https://openreview.net/pdf?id=RpgaMJ0ovu"><em> "Learning Continuous-Time Dynamics of Tissue Remodeling from Spatial Transcriptomic Snapshots with Biology-Aware Flow Matching" </em></a> was accepted at the NeurIPS LXAI workshop with my advisee Gabriella Gonzalez.  </td>
+  <td>We co-presented a <strong>poster</strong> on our work-in progress  <a href="https://openreview.net/pdf?id=RpgaMJ0ovu"><em> "Learning Continuous-Time Dynamics of Tissue Remodeling from Spatial Transcriptomic Snapshots with Biology-Aware Flow Matching" </em></a> was accepted at the NeurIPS LXAI workshop with my advisee Gabriella Gonzalez.  </td>
  </tr>
 <tr>
 <tr>